Columbia University : World Architecture (especially Japan)

-The images from Japan document 20th- and 21st-century architecture in Tokyo, including buildings and projects designed by architects such as: Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Tetsurô Yoshida.
+The images from Japan document 20th- and 21st-century architecture in Tokyo, including projects designed by Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Tetsurô Yoshida, among others.
 Highlights from Chicago include projects by Frank Lloyd Wright, such as the architect's home and studio, and Unity Church; Dankmar Adler and Louis Sullivan's Auditorium Building; Sullivan and Wright's James Charnley House; and the Mies van der Rohe buildings at the Illinois Institute of Technology.

-The Visual Media Center (VMC) at Columbia University's Department of Art History and Archaeology explores material culture, vision, media, and pedagogy in the broadest sense to connect faculty research and student learning through the creative application of technology.
+The Media Center for Art History at Columbia University's Department of Art History and Archaeology explores material culture, vision, media, and pedagogy in the broadest sense to connect faculty research and student learning through the creative application of technology.